ionutbortis/gnome-bedtime-mode/README.md

 [latest]: https://github.com/ionutbortis/gnome-bedtime-mode/releases/download/v17.0/gnome-bedtime-mode_17.0.zip

 You can download the [latest release package][latest] and manually install it to your extensions folder.
-The latest package only supports Gnome versions '43' and '44'!
+The latest package only supports Gnome version '45'!

 For older Gnome versions please use the official [GNOME Shell Extensions website][ego] mentioned above.